 Character-in-Action programs are Crescent's co-curricular activities that provide boys with ample opportunities to develop character outside the classroom.
 Through clubs and teams in the arts, business, robotics and athletics, your son will discover new interests and build his leadership skills.
 And our outreach programs will allow him to gain compassion for others both in our community and abroad.

 Employment at Crescent School is an opportunity to build a rewarding career and belong to a dynamic community where all are respected for their contributions.
-Our employees share a commitment to excellence that has made us one of the top schools for boys in Canada.
+Our employees share a commitment to excellence that has made us one of the top schools for boys in the world.
 An equal-opportunity employer, we offer competitive compensation and benefits and believe strongly in workplace accessibility.

 Crescent School is founded by J.W.
 “Jimmy” James to provide a solid education in “…a far gentler place than the fierce caning world” of other private schools at the time.
 Educating boys in Grades 5 to 8, Crescent’s early locations included 43 Rosedale Road and 76 Collier Street.